-- Women's committee will receive trainings about JSC-KRM services, and the benefits accrued to the beneficiary population under GSWMP. - JSC-KRM will conduct regular meetings and consultations with this committee. - All recommendations taken by this committee will be discussed with the JSC executive director. - A representative of the female group will participate in the JSC Board of directors' meetings. - Observe needed actions/ roles that may enhance the work of JSC to be officially required. - Increase the level of awareness and learning for women with regard to solid waste management practices through a developed action plan.
+- Women's committee received trainings about JSC-KRM services, and the benefits accrued to the beneficiary population under GSWMP. - JSC-KRM conducted regular meetings and consultations with this committee. - All recommendations taken by this committee are discussed with the JSC executive director. - A representative of the female group participates in the JSC Board of directors' meetings. - Increased the level of awareness and learning for women with regard to solid waste management practices through a developed action plan.